ECP-WarpX/blast-communitymap/.github/ISSUE_TEMPLATE.md

 *Are you representing a larger organization/collaboration/project where BLAST codes are regularly used in?*

-*If you like, do not hesitate to share what you used BLAST for!*
+*If you like, do not hesitate to share:*

+- BLAST codes used: ...
+- Scientific/Engineering Domain: ...

 ### Location